npantfoerder/UFOs/README.md

 ## Project Overview
 ### Purpose
 Dana, a data journalist, decides to write about her hometown (McMinnville, Oregon) which is famous for its UFO sightings.
 She has a JavaScript file filled with sighting information and needs help creating the following two things: a web page that will allow users to view the data, and a dynamic table that will present it.
-She'd like to provide an in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
+She'd like to provide an in-depth analysis of UFO sightings by providing users the ability to filter for multiple criteria at the same time.

 ## Results
 ### Performing Searches